Jimbly/dcexjam2025/README.md

   * relatedly: moving backwards through a door and I could see the enemy on the other side
   * relatedly: always show monster behind (and diagonals?)
 * Deal with more than 4 players in battlezone list (scrollbar, dither, hide?)
-* click to move - ensure stop when enter (active?) battlezone
-* click to move - stop when threatened (or, always in battlezone?)
 * hide cheating commands like entset, stat
-* W on map screen is selecting Exit button, not moving player
-* Space on map screen after exit button selected is activating Wait, not closing the window
-* change W icon to basic attack icon when engaged
-* show actual item instead of chest graphic when there's a single item
 * dither instead of blur for menuUp()
 * fix battle log messages, especially in OMP
 * player names over heads
 * wider hats/books at least in inventory
 * spellbooks should be better colors
 * hall of fame on main menu (just XP)
-* disable inventory access when within 1 unobstructed tile of an enemy
+* disable inventory access when within 1 unobstructed tile of an enemy (new in-zone rules
-* play sound and display message when all monsters have been cleared
 * on town level show player levels instead of where waiting/checkmarks are (or, do for all nearby players?)
 * golden hat reward for final level (if it shows on players)
-* prompt to advance to the next floor upon leaving? always does and you can backtrack if needed?
 * forward + left quickly when in battle zone doesn't do the turn
+* make dude's books more clear
+* choose player cloak color in customization (just 6 hard-coded?); maybe hat color based on equipped hat?
+* fix 2 players or 1 player + 1 NPC on the same square to push in different directions

 Bugs:
 * simultaneously: B ready'd by moving into battle zone.
 A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready

+Post-jam? fixes:
+* show an un-slotted, but available, quickbar slot as a different color, tooltip info, clicking opens inventory
+* click to move - ensure stop when enter (active?) battlezone
+* click to move - stop when threatened (or, always in battlezone?)
+* W on map screen is selecting Exit button, not moving player
+* Space on map screen after exit button selected is activating Wait, not closing the window
+* change W icon to basic attack icon when engaged
+* show actual item instead of chest graphic when there's a single item

 Credits
 =======